Distance characteristics for incremental quantities: Introduction

 \section{Introduction}

-We construct distance relay characteristics using incremental voltage and current phasors, in which phasors from an earlier cycle are subtracted off.
-Incremental quantities were used in~\cite{schweitzer2015speed} for time-domain protection.
-By assuming the sources in the network remain stationary shortly after a fault, they use Th\'{e}venin equivalents to show that incremental quantities `do not include the prefault load.'
-This makes protection schemes based on incremental quantities less sensitive to the surrounding power network, and therefore promising for grids with many inverter-based resources (IBR's)~\cite{samkari2021impact,quintero2025enhanced}.
+We construct a new type of distance relay characteristic using incremental voltage and current phasors.
+Incremental quantities are voltages and currents with values from earlier cycles subtracted off, and are used in both the time~\cite{schweitzer2015speed} and phasor domains~\cite{benmouyal2001combined}.
+In the phasor domain, incremental quantities are sometimes referred to as fault components~\cite{gao2006design,suonan2010novel,ma2011fault,zhang2017integrated}.
+If the sources remain stationary shortly after a fault, one can show that incremental quantities are driven only by the prefault voltage at the fault point, which can be computed from earlier relay measurements, and not the other sources.
+When it holds, this assumption makes protection schemes based on incremental quantities independent of the sources.

+In this letter, we construct new distance relay characteristics from incremental quantities.
+As in our earlier work~\cite{taylor2025geometry}, we cast a relay's characteristic as the set of all apparent impedances it can see.
+The novelty of our work is that we explicitly account for the network structure while preserving computational tractability.

-In this letter, we develop these ideas in the phasor domain.
-In Section~\ref{sec:network}, starting from the network admittance matrix, we derive incremental quantities that depend on prefault measurements and the network's structure, but not its operating point during the fault.
-This eliminates source uncertainty and, in turn, remote current uncertainty.
+In Section~\ref{sec:network}, we model incremental quantities in terms of the network admittance matrix.
+These depend on prefault measurements and the network's structure, but not its operating point during the fault.
+If we assume sources remain periodic for the cycle after a fault, this eliminates source uncertainty and, in turn, remote current uncertainty.
 The only remaining uncertainty, in the basic distance protection setup, is the fault's location and resistance.
-In Section~\ref{sec:faultloops}, we write the apparent impedance in terms of incremental quantities.
-In Section~\ref{sec:discuss}, we interpret our setup and discuss its validity for IBR's.
+In Section~\ref{sec:faultloops}, we derive novel expressions for apparent impedance that depend on incremental quantities.
+In Section~\ref{sec:discuss}, we interpret our setup and discuss its validity for inverter based resources (IBRs).
+In particular, stationarity is not a valid assumption for most IBRs today.
+There is, however, recognition that IBRs will eventually need to respond more consistently to faults for protection systems to operate properly~\cite{schweitzer2026consistency}.

-As in our earlier work~\cite{taylor2025geometry}, we cast a relay's characteristic as the set of all apparent impedances it can see, which depends on the underlying uncertainty.
-Here, characteristics do not have a simple form due to the incremental remote current's nonlinear dependence on the fault location and resistance.
-In Section~\ref{sec:char}, we construct two approximations: a parallelogram based on a point estimate of the remote current, and by simply taking the convex hull of several evaluations of the apparent impedance for different values of the fault location and resistance.
+The new characteristics do not have a simple form due to the incremental remote current's nonlinear dependence on the fault location and resistance.
+In Section~\ref{sec:char}, we construct two novel approximations: a parallelogram based on a point estimate of the remote current, and by simply taking the convex hull of several evaluations of the apparent impedance for different values of the fault location and resistance.